 - The Best Vegan Mac and Cheese

 - 5 cups cut or cubed vegetables (see Note)

 - 2 tablespoons olive oil

-- Roast the butternut squash: Preheat the oven to 425 degrees F and line a large baking sheet with parchment paper.
-Add the cubed butternut squash.
+- Roast the vegetables: Preheat the oven to 425 degrees F and line a large baking sheet with parchment paper.
+Add the cut and cubed vegetables/squash.
 Drizzle with olive oil and sprinkle with salt, then bake for 20-30 minutes until tender and lightly browned.
 While the squash bakes, make the risotto on the stovetop.

 - Warm the broth: Heat the vegetable broth in a large pot over medium-low heat until warm, but not boiling.
 This is for adding to the risotto, and it needs to be warm.

-- Make the Risotto: In a large saute pan over medium heat, add the olive oil and warm.
-Now add the chopped onion and cook for 2-3 minutes, then add the garlic and cook for 1 more minute.
-Add the rice and stir to coat with the oil, sauteing for about 2 more minutes.
+- Make the Risotto: In a large sauté pan over medium heat, add the vegan butter and let it melt.
+Now add the shallot and cook for 2-3 minutes, then add the garlic and cook for 1 more minute.
+Add the rice and stir to coat with the butter, sautéing for about 2 more minutes.

 - Add 1/2 cup of the warm broth, and stir until absorbed.
 Continue adding 1/2 cup broth at a time, stirring frequently until absorbed each time, until all the liquid has been absorbed and the rice is al dente (tender, yet slightly chewy), about 20-30 minutes.
 The heat should be high enough that the rice/broth is bubbling soon after you add it, but not boiling too much or the liquid will absorb too quickly.

-- Once all the liquid is absorbed, remove from heat and stir in the baby spinach and roasted butternut squash.
-Add salt to taste.
+- Once all the liquid is absorbed, remove from heat and stir in the grated vegan parmesan cheese.
+Add salt and pepper, to taste.